In these locations, a gallon of gas costs more than the federal minimum wage

 Motorists across the U.S. are grappling with gasoline prices that are reaching new records almost daily, but the pain isn't evenly distributed across the nation.
 Take the handful of locations where a gallon of regular fuel now costs as much as the federal minimum wage of $7.25.

-On average, California drivers are paying more for gas than drivers in any other state — an average of $6.15 gallon, according to AAA.
-The reason is partly due to higher taxes to pay for infrastructure and other costs, but there's also something that economist Severin Borenstein of the University of California, Berkeley, calls a "mystery gasoline surcharge," or a price gap that can't entirely be explained by fees or other factors.
+On average, California drivers are paying more for gas than drivers in any other state — an average of $6.16 gallon as of May 31, according to AAA.
+That is partly due to higher taxes in the state to pay for infrastructure and other costs, but there's also something that economist Severin Borenstein of the University of California, Berkeley, calls a "mystery gasoline surcharge" — a price gap that can't entirely be explained by fees or other factors.

-Here are the service stations in California charging at least $7.25, according to GasBuddy:
+Here are the service stations in California charging at least $7.25 as of May 31, according to GasBuddy:

 - Chevron at 901 N. Alameda St. in Los Angeles: $8.05 a gallon